creynaud/hands-on-django-doc/source/create_django_project.rst

     Initialized empty Git repository in /home/pony/hands-on-django/.git/

-Commit all files except the .idea and *.pyc which should go in the .gitignore.
+Commit all files except the .idea, *.pyc and db.sqlite3 which should go in the .gitignore.